simonmar/monad-par/DEVLOG.md

     0            1        1       0         BlockIndefinitely

     1            1        0       0         LiveLock and Leak
-    0            0        0       0         LiveLock and Leak
+    0            0        0       0         LiveLock and Leak   # NOW INVALID...
     1            1        0       1         LiveLock and Leak